alexiusvdt/storefront/README.md

 # storefront
 A microservice architecture for an ecommerce platform.
 To (eventually) be deployed in dockerized containers/kubernetes cluster.

+Note that this is a work in progress & a clean, polished README with endpoint documentation will not be available until V1 release.

 # ToDo/Roadmap
 numbers are assigned as fib sequence fib = [0, 1, 1, 2, 3, 5, 8, 13]